Chaosinflesh/Hokohoko/Documentation/source/index.rst

     Random Walk
-        In the event of an efficient market, it is theorised (and for the most part observed) that the behaviour of asset prices in the market follow a random walk - that is that there is no correlation between past and future behaviour.
+        In the event of an efficient market, it is theorised (and for the most part observed) that the behaviour of asset prices in the market follow a random walk---that is that there is no correlation between past and future behaviour.

     Efficient Market Hypothesis